tinymce/tinymce-docs/get-started/work-with-plugins.md

 ## Next Steps

-In the next step you'll learn about TinyMCE's [theme and UI customization](../themes-and-ui-customizations/) options.
+In the next step you'll learn how to [customize TinyMCE's UI](../customize-ui/).